 Companies are searching most often for marketing, operations, strategy, and finance talent and often find that “giggers” are able to increase speed to market or bring creative new ideas to their organizations.
 Talent in the fields of crypto, machine learning, AI, and blockchain seem to be on the rise.

 Mark Cuban was such a fan of Catalant that he invested $500,000 within weeks of receiving a pitch from the company in 2016.
 The company also rebranded that year from its original name, HourlyNerd, according to the Boston Business Journal.
-Catalant just closed its Series E round and reports $100 million in revenue to date.
+Catalant closed its Series D round in the summer of 2017 and reports $100 million in revenue to date.

 Adds Biederman, “The more companies think about the talent this way, the more productive they will ultimately become.
 Dynamically accessing talent on a platform like ours will democratize the workforce.”